marbl/binnacle/README.md

 Follow these steps to generate files for running binning methods with graph scaffolds:
 * Generate accurate scaffolds (mis-scaffolding module), and estimate scaffold span and coverage. <br/>
   This step takes graph scaffolds from MetaCarvel output directory, and coverage estimated for contigs using reads from the same sample as input.
 It outputs coverage estimates for accurate set of graph scaffolds along with other necessary information about its coordinates, orientation, etc in the output directory.
-Contig level coverages can be presented to binnacle either as a text file describing th perbase coverage or bam and bed files of the read alignments.
+Contig level coverages can be presented to binnacle either as a text file describing the perbase coverage or bam and bed files of the read alignments.

 ```
 python3 Estimate_Abundances.py -g [ORIENTED.gml] -a [COVERAGE_SORTED.txt] -c [CONTIGS.fa] -d [OUTPUT_DIRECTORY]